JP Morgan, Disney join wave of companies that'll cover employee abortion travel costs

 "Access to reproductive health care, including abortion, has been a critical factor to the workplace gains and contributions women have made over the past 50 years," a May 4 statement from Levi's said.

+Airbnb took steps to secure abortion access for its employees in September after Texas Senate Bill 8 passed, outlawing abortions throughout the state.
+It reiterated that promise following the Supreme Court's decision on Friday, the company told NPR via email.

+"Airbnb's U.S. healthcare coverage supports reproductive rights, and we have taken steps to ensure that our employees have the resources they need to make choices about their reproductive care, as we committed to last fall," Airbnb said.

-Media company Condé Nast will also pay for travel and lodging costs if employees need to travel out of their state for an abortion, according to an internal memo from CEO Roger Lynch to employees of the publisher of Vogue, New Yorker and Vanity Fair, among others.
+Media company Condé Nast said it would pay for travel and lodging costs if employees need to travel out of their state for an abortion, according to an internal memo from CEO Roger Lynch to employees of the publisher of Vogue, New Yorker and Vanity Fair, among others.

 "It is a crushing blow to reproductive rights that have been protected for nearly half a century," Lynch said in the memo obtained by NPR.